survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 ## Configuring webpack

-To get suitable output, you need to do a couple of tweaks to the configuration.
-At a minimum, you should set the `--json` flag and pipe the output to a file as follows:
+To make webpack emit analysis information, you should set the `--json` flag and pipe the output to a file as follows:

 **package.json**